Akashkapoor11/threadpilot/README.md

 3. Capture a novel message and verify the signal/action persists.
 4. Use that public URL in the ArchScale submission form.

-**Deployed URL:** add the final public URL here after deployment.

-## Judge walkthrough

-**0:00 - Frame the problem**

-“Architecture projects already contain the information.
-The coordination black hole is the missing relationship between a change and the people, dependencies, approvals and actions it creates.”

-**0:35 - Evidence**

-Open a critical signal and show its linked source messages and the “Why ThreadPilot surfaced this” explanation.

-**1:15 - Consequence**

-Open Impact Graph and trace change -> impact -> dependency -> approval -> action.

-**1:50 - Execution**

-Confirm a P0 action and route a coordination alert.

-**2:15 - API-first proof**

-Capture an unseen project note.
-Preview it.
-Point out the **LLM API - PRIMARY** label when configured.
-If the provider is unavailable, demonstrate the transparent **LOCAL - FALLBACK** state.

-**2:55 - Persistence**

-Save the message, show the new signal/action, then open Project Memory and the audit trail.

-**3:35 - Close**

-“ThreadPilot does not replace the coordinator.
-It turns fragmented evidence into a reviewable consequence chain so the coordinator can act before the project pays for the handoff.”

-## Responsible technical positioning

-ThreadPilot is not presented as a fully autonomous construction agent.
-Detection, recommendation and consequential state change are separate steps.
-The system preserves evidence, requires human confirmation and records decisions.

 ## Submission assets

 - `DOCUMENTATION.md` - explicit problem, decisions, AI assistance and next steps